Festival of Tales

 Event activities will occur in and around the Kranitz Student Center (KSC).
 Free parking is available.

-The PVCC Dance Program will perform selected pieces from its Spring Dance Collection.
-A brief movement participation for all children will be included at the end.
+The PVCC Dance Program will perform a selected piece from its Spring Dance Collection.
+A brief creative movement session for all children will be included at the end.

-Storytelling sessions in M Classrooms (ages 5 and up)
+Storytelling sessions from PVCC’s Introduction to Storytelling Class in M Classrooms (ages 5 and up)

 10:00